marcengeler/Extended_Kalmann/README.md

 [capture2]: .capture2.PNG "Prediciton Error"
 ![alt text][capture2]

 This point occured when the x coordinate switched to negative values.
+To reverse engineer the error, i tried to run the filter once without RADAR and once without LIDAR data.
+It was clear that the RADAR data algorithm caused the problem.